 Renters don’t need the level of insurance protection that homeowners need.
-However, if you rent a house or apartment, you want to cover your valuable belongings and protect yourself against legal liability stemming from an accident in your home
+However, if you rent a house or apartment, you’ll want to cover your valuable belongings and protect yourself against legal liability stemming from an accident in your home.
+You’ll also want to get reimbursed if you need to pay for a hotel room while your apartment is repaired.
+Getting renters insurance coverage is always a good idea.
+It’s cheap and it’s worth it should you ever need to use it.

-The average annual renters insurance premium is around $180, according to The Zebra, an organization that researches the insurance industry.
-That’s cheap, especially compared to the expense of replacing your personal property if a fire or storm causes major damage.
+According to The Insurance Information Institute, the average annual renters insurance premium is around $180.
+That’s incredibly budget-friendly, especially compared to the expense of replacing your personal property if a fire or storm causes major damage.

 Whether you live in a home filled with valuable family heirlooms or a starter apartment with a couple of roommates, purchasing renters insurance makes good financial sense.
-Buying cheap renters insurance online is easy.
+Buying cheap renters insurance cheap renters insurance online is easy.
 You just need to know how to calculate the amount of coverage you need and ways to get a great rate.
+Requesting multiple renters insurance quotes will ensure you find the best price when researching the best renters insurance.

 What is renters insurance?